TLouf/querier/doc/source/quickstart.rst

     When using any extraction method from :py:class:`querier.Connection`

-* If the file is missing or it's format is incorrect, a :py:class:`querier.CredentialsError` will be raised.
+* If the file is missing or its format is incorrect, a :py:class:`querier.CredentialsError` will be raised.
 * If the credentials in the file are incorrect or not authorized to read a database, a :py:class:`querier.AuthentificationError` will be raised instead.

 For more details, see :py:class:`querier.Connection`.